sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/other-responsibilities.md

 ## @frontend-devs

-The [Frontend Platform team](./index.md) maintains the canonical list of frontend developers at Sourcegraph.
+The [Frontend Platform team](./index.md) maintains the canonical list of engineers at Sourcegraph who focus primarily on frontend development.
 These engineers all have expertise in HTML, CSS, JavaScript/TypeScript, and React, and maybe be called on to:

 - give their opinions on frontend tooling at Sourcegraph
 - review frontend PRs